WOODS: Benchmarks for Out-of-Distribution Generalization in Time Series: Additional dataset information

-\paragraph{ID evaluation} We evaluate the performance of ERM when it has access to all domains.
-Columns correspond to the validation accuracy of each domain of a single training run determined by the train-domain validation model selection method.
-We see that in learns, as expected, the invariant solution to the task.
+\paragraph{ID evaluation} We evaluate the performance of ERM with access to all domains $D^d|_{d\in\{10\%,80\%,90\%\}}$.
+We obtain these results by doing a hyperparameter search with the methodology detailed in Appendix~\ref{appendix:framework} with no held-out test domain and choose the model with train-domain validation.
+In other words, the training is done with all domains; thus, all domains are ID.
+The columns correspond to the validation accuracy of the chosen model in each domain.
+We see that the model learns the invariant solution to the task because the high frequencies ($75\%$) are a stronger predictor of the label than the low frequencies ($60\%$).